Skip navigation

 • A runtime library of useful packages, all verified with SPARK.

 A CubedOS system also requires drivers for the various hardware components in the system.
 Although the specific drivers required will vary from mission to mission, CubedOS does provide a general driver model that allows components to communicate with drivers fairly generically.
-In a typical system there will be low level drivers for accessing hardware busses as well as higher level drivers for sending/receiving commands from subsystems such as the radio, the power system, the camera, etc. The low level drivers constitute the CubedOS LLAL.
+In a typical system there will be low level drivers for accessing hardware buses as well as higher level drivers for sending/receiving commands from subsystems such as the radio, the power system, the camera, etc.

 CubedOS provides several advantages over "home grown" frameworks: